Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.fr-ca.md

 [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) is a serverless platform provided by OVHcloud that offers easy access to a selection of world-renowned, pre-trained AI models.
 The platform is designed to be simple, secure, and intuitive, making it an ideal solution for developers who want to enhance their applications with AI capabilities without extensive AI expertise or concerns about data privacy.

+**Structured Output** is a powerful feature that allows you to enforce specific formats for the responses from AI models.
+By using the `response_format` parameter in your API calls, you can define how you want the output to be structured, ensuring consistency and ease of integration with your applications.
+This is particularly useful when you need the AI model to return data in a specific JSON format.
+The [JSON schema](https://json-schema.org/) specification can be used to describe what data structure should the output adhere to, and the AI model will generate responses that match it.
+This feature allows for seamless integration of AI-generated data into your applications, enabling you to build robust and consistent workflows.

+Under the hood, structured output is usually made possible with combination of:
+- specific examples used during model training
+- runtime guided decoding, with popular backends such as [outlines](https://github.com/dottxt-ai/outlines), [xgrammar](https://github.com/mlc-ai/xgrammar), or [lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer)

 ## Objective

 This documentation provides an overview on how to use structured outputs with the various AI models offered on [AI Endpoints](https://endpoints.ai.cloud.ovh.net/).